-The following index contains the records that were not made accessible to the research group of the DDS by the responsible authority in the relevant department.
-The list is constantly updated
+The following index contains the records that were not made accessible to the Dodis research group by the responsible authority in the relevant department.
+The list is updated on a regular basis

 List of Records declassified at a later time

-The research group of the DDS regularly resubmits requests for consultation for those records, they were not allowed to consult for legal reasons during their normal research process.
-The responsible authorities are thereby given the possibility to review the justifiability of the extended retention period.
-The index «List of Records in the Swiss Federal Archives declassified at a later time» contains the records that were declassified after the normal research process as well as the documents (Dodis-Nr.) subsequently published from these records.
-The list is constantly updated.
+The Dodis research group regularly resubmits requests for consultation for those records, they have not been allowed to consult during their normal research process for legal reasons.
+This provides the possibility for the responsible authoritiy to review whether an extended retention period is still justified in these cases.
+The index «List of Records in the Swiss Federal Archives declassified at a later time» contains the records that were declassified after the normal research process.
+It also litst the Dodis number of any documents subsequently published from these records.
+The list is updated on a regular basis.

 According to the ArchA, the moment a document, that prior to being archived was protected by a classification note (e.g. confidential, secret, etc.), is handed over to the federal archives, its protection is no longer guaranteed by its classification note, but by the retention period set by the ArchA.
 The classification notes of all documents published in Dodis are therefore legally obsolete and only of a historical value.